 Podcasts are one of the biggest revolutions of today’s language learning.
 Thanks to the Internet, we can access podcasts from all the radios in the world.
-We can easily find podcasts from Spain or any other Spanish speaking-country.
+We can easily find podcasts from Spain or any other Spanish speaking country.
 This is definitely a great way to learn Spanish online.

 A podcast is a sort of radio program or radio broadcast (Ted Talks, PodCinema, Hoy empieza todo…).
 For example, BBC has different channels; every channel has many broadcasts or “chapters”.
 Of course, you can listen to them directly by turning your radio on.
 But let’s say that you listen to BBC News every morning, but today you missed it.
 No problem!
 Just go to the program’s website and you will find a complete list with the latest chapters.
 Look for the one you missed and that’s it.
-That’s a podcast, and the great thing of it is that you can listen to any podcast of any radio on the world, at any moment, and for free!
+That’s a podcast, and the great thing about it is that you can listen to any podcast of any radio on the world, at any moment, and for free!

 Moreover, many people, companies, bloggers, etc. have created their own audios that they share on the Internet as podcasts.
 Many of them have excellent quality, so it's not something limited to just public radios.

-In other words, there are podcasts on the Internet; and within every podcast you can find different “chapters”.
+In other words, there are podcasts on the Internet; and within every podcast, you can find different “chapters”.

 There are many options, so let’s take a look at them:

 We can listen to them directly on streaming.
 To do so, we just need to look for the podcast site (for example, let’s say TED Talks), and save them one by one to our favorites on Mozilla, Chrome or any other.
-Then we would just need to go to the website and hear to the audio online.
-It is possible to download them one by one and play them on our computer or iPAD, of course!
+Then we would just need to go to the website and hear the audio online.
+It is possible to download them one by one and play them on our computer or iPad, of course!

 There are different apps that we can install for free on our smartphone, iPhone, tablet or iPad.
 In my opinion, the best one is Podcast Addict.
 It’s easy to download and install, and it lets you search for podcasts in any language by setting a language filter.
 It lets you subscribe to any podcast and it gets automatically updated to show you the latest emissions of your favorite podcasts.
 Also, you can download these podcasts really easily and fast at any moment.